helm/helm-classic/plugins/sec/README.md

 you'd like.
 You can also use `--alphanum` and `--alpha` to generate alphanumeric or alphabetic phrases (no special characters).

-`helm sec` can also generate keypairs.
+`helmc sec` can also generate keypairs.
 To generate a NaCl Box pair, use the `--box` flag:

 ```